gmichels/terraform-provider-adguard/docs/data-sources/config.md

 - `anonymize_client_ip` (Boolean) Whether anonymizing clients' IP addresses is enabled
 - `enabled` (Boolean) Whether the query log is enabled
-- `ignored` (Set of String) List of host names which should not be written to log
+- `ignored` (Set of String) Set of host names which should not be written to log
 - `interval` (Number) Time period for query log rotation, in hours